RLBot/RLBotGUI/README.md

 Here are things that can use additional work/feedback:

+### Packaging/Deployment

+- One possibility worth discussing is if this project could be packaged as part of RLBotGui
+- If not, its probably worth removing the unused code from RLBotGui and package it on its own so people don't have to run it through python

 ### Features to add

 - Adding support for "bot personas".
 Currently bots are just added